-We only began full-scale commercialization of our r-SNM System in late 2019.
+We only began full-scale commercialization of our rechargeable SNM system in late 2019.
 We have expended significant resources on research and development activities, growing our operations organization and building and training our sales organization.

-We incurred net losses of \$54.9 million, \$79.9 million, and \$32.5 million for the years ended December 31, 2020, 2019, and 2018, respectively, and had an accumulated deficit of \$234.5 million as of December 31, 2020 compared to \$179.6 million at December 31, 2019.
+We incurred net losses of \$59.7 million, \$80.1 million, and \$54.9 million for the years ended December 31, 2022, 2021, and 2020, respectively, and had an accumulated deficit of \$374.3 million as of December 31, 2022 compared to \$314.6 million at December 31, 2021.
 We expect to continue to spend a significant amount of our existing resources on sales and marketing activities as we continue to commercialize and market our products in the United States and internationally.

-As of December 31, 2020, we had cash and cash equivalents of \$241.2 million compared to cash, cash equivalents and short-term investments of \$183.7 million at December 31, 2019.
-We expect that our cash, cash equivalents and short-term investments on hand will be sufficient to fund our operations through at least the next 12 months.
-We fund our operations through a combination of proceeds from public offerings of our common stock, cash receipts from sales of our rSNM System and proceeds from our Loan Agreement with Silicon Valley Bank.
-As of December 31, 2020, we had \$21.5 million in outstanding borrowings, as discussed below under "Indebtedness," which were repaid in January 2021.
+As of December 31, 2022, we had cash, cash equivalents, and short-term investments of \$357.2 million compared to \$220.9 million at December 31, 2021.
+We expect that our cash, cash equivalents, and short-term investments on hand will be sufficient to fund our operations through at least the next 12 months.
+We fund our operations through a combination of proceeds from public offerings of our common stock and cash receipts from sales of our products.
+As of December 31, 2022, we had no outstanding borrowings.